 People in these sorts of platforms are building a business, plain and simple.

 They’ve learned the art (some more subtly than others) of recruiting through personal networking.
 Make no mistake, as soon as you have no interest in buying something they offer, joining or upgrading their program- they’ll suddenly lose interest in talking with you.

-In other words, from a social networking point of view, this is balls deep in all kinds of useless.
+In other words, from a networking point of view, this is balls deep in all kinds of useless.
 For pimping your opportunity and building a list of prospects on the other hand, you’re in the right place.

 Media Product Overview

 - Landing Pages- make money online niche